Lemnos: Modern period

 In late October 1918, the armistice between the Ottoman Empire and the Allies was signed at Moudros.

 After the Red Army victory in the Russian Civil War in 1920, many Kuban Cossacks fled the country to avoid persecution from the Bolsheviks.
 A notable evacuation point was the Greek island of Lemnos where 18,000 Kuban Cossacks landed, though many later died of starvation and disease.
 Most left the island after a year.

 During World War II, the island was occupied by the Germans on 25 April 1941, in the wake of the Wehrmacht’s invasion of Greece, by the Infanterie Regiment 382/164 Inf.Division under the command of Oberst Wilhelm-Helmuth Beukemann.
 The same bay of Moudros used by the Allies in WWI served as a base for German ships controlling the northern Aegean sea.
 An important fact is that the occupation forces included German punitive bataillon, the famous 999 units, in this case the 999th Light Afrika Division (Wehrmacht) and its Afrika Schützen Regiment 963 (later Festungs Infanterie Bataillon 999).
 These included many German and Austrian antifascist political prisoners enrolled by force, many of whom then joined the Greek People's Liberation Army (ELAS), such as Wolfgang Abendroth.
 Partially evacuated since August 1944, the island was liberated on 16 and 17 of October 1944 by the Greek Sacred Band (World War II) or Greek Sacred Squadron under the command of the British Raiding Forces (as part of the SAS or Special Air Service).

 Today the island has about 30 villages and settlements.
 The province includes the island of Agios Efstratios to the southwest which has some exceptional beaches.

-The fictional island of Altis, the setting of the 2013 tactical shooter game Arma 3, is inspired by Lemnos, with many settlements and major sites such as Lemnos International Airport, the town of Myrina, and Mount Skopio appearing in-game, all under pseudonyms.